Frequently Asked Questions

 • Coaching

-After the two hour intake session, typical sessions are 1.5 hours.
-We offer appointment slots of 1, 1.5, or 2 hour blocks.
-If you need a longer block of time, please get in touch.
+We usually schedule a two-hour intake session for adults, but shorter intake appointments can be scheduled by request.
+After the intake appointment, typical sessions are 1.0 or 1.5 hours.
+We offer appointments for 1, 1.5, or 2 hour sessions.
+If you need a longer session, please get in touch to schedule.

 Please get in touch to see if your benefits package is covered

-The investment ranges from $150 to $200 per hour, depending on what services are requested.
+The investment ranges from $165 to $200 per hour, depending on what services are requested and where you are located.
 Most people require three to six sessions or more to resolve their concern, depending on the complexity.

 Hypnosis